Three top executives exit Chesapeake Energy

-U.S. oil and gas producer Chesapeake Energy Corp (CHK.O) said on Friday that three executives will leave the company, the latest exits this year after it launched a search for a new chief executive and emerged from bankruptcy.
+(Reuters) -U.S. oil and gas producer Chesapeake Energy Corp said on Friday that three executives will leave the company, the latest exits this year after it launched a search for a new chief executive and emerged from bankruptcy.

 Frank Patterson, executive vice president of exploration and production; James Webb, general counsel; and William Buergler, senior vice president, will depart on Friday, according to a regulatory filing.